Please provide your zip code to see plans in your area.

 There are many plan changes that Medicare beneficiaries might want to make from one year to the next.

 For most of them, the applicable open enrollment period is October 15 to December 7, with changes effective on January 1.
 During that timeframe, you can:

-For Medicare beneficiaries who didn’t enroll in Medicare Part B during their initial enrollment window, enrollment is available during the first three months of each year (January 1 to March 31), with coverage effective July 1.
-But a penalty may apply, with the premium increased by ten percent for each year that enrollment was delayed.
+For Medicare beneficiaries who didn’t enroll in Medicare Part B during their initial enrollment window, enrollment is available during the first three months of each year (January 1 to March 31), during the General Enrollment Period, with coverage effective the month after you enroll (that’s as of 2023; in previous years, the effective date was July 1 if you enrolled during the GEP).

-Medicare Advantage (Medicare Part C) has become increasingly popular over the last decade.
-Enrollment in 2016 was more than three times what it was in 2004.
-But that doesn’t mean everyone is happy with Medicare Advantage, or that it’s the right option for all Medicare beneficiaries who enroll in it.
+But although enrollment in Advantage plans is rapidly increasing, that doesn’t mean everyone is happy with Medicare Advantage, or that it’s the right option for all Medicare beneficiaries who enroll in it.

 To protect Medicare beneficiaries, lawmakers provided escape hatches for Medicare Advantage enrollees who decide – for whatever reason – that they’d rather be covered under Original Medicare.
 There are essentially four different avenues available to enrollees who want to leave their Medicare Advantage plan:

 Ready to change your Medicare Advantage coverage?
 Talk with a licensed advisor now at 1-844-309-3504.